Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/README.md

 ![image](https://github.com/Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/assets/57451819/f1bf10b8-5ffe-489d-bf97-52a8f4d8a5ae)

+The figure above shows the confusion matrix for the Gaussian Naive Bayes classifier application on the Speech recording dataset for Parkinson's disease.

 ## 3. Decision Tree Classifier
 The decision criteria are different for classification and regression trees.
 Decision trees use multiple algorithms to decide to split a node into two or more sub-nodes. ...
 The decision tree splits the nodes on all available variables and then selects the split which results in the most homogeneous sub-nodes.

 ![image](https://github.com/Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/assets/57451819/f4e3a891-d9c1-4d47-bb88-5b7af7684e44)

+The figure above shows the confusion matrix for the Decision Tree classifier application on the Speech recording dataset for Parkinson's disease.

 ## Summary
 ### Problem Statement: